alexreveles/alex-portfolio/README.md

  # My Portfolio

- ##A Portfolio for future employers to see my skills and projects.
+ # A Portfolio for future employers to see my skills and projects.

-. ## Built With
+ ## Built With
  * HTML
  * CSS
  ### View my Portfolio here: https://alexreveles.github.io/